kyle-yoo1/Portfolio-Projects/Cafe_db/README.md

 - `category`

 ## 3. Exploratory Data Analysis (EDA)
-- Query 1: Find and Count all cafe in Bellevue city.
+- Query 1: What cafes are there in Bellevue city?
 ```sql
 SELECT cs.cafe_name, c.city_name
 FROM cafe_shops cs